 - Dependability (time proven development, backup servers, support staff)

-- Affordability (comparably – how much winemaker salary am I paying to enter lab info from ETS?)
+- Affordability (comparably – how much winemaker salary am I paying to enter lab info?)

 We’ll go into each of the above attributes in future articles with further detail and examples.
 The focus for each analysis point is real efficiency gains versus amount of effort or simply ‘working smarter’, and added value or bonus potential keeping the ‘business of wine’ in check so we can focus on the wine business.
 This edition will focus on Ease of Use/Intuitiveness.